tc39/notes/es9/2018-11/nov-27.md

 - [slides](https://docs.google.com/presentation/d/1P5DdJBQrr5hj_x-SqQxk8HOTaipJUaxbH0icp1g9iMk/edit#slide=id.g420fef0220_0_25)

 YSV: Broke down the management tasks in the last meeting, and how long is needed for each one.
-Proposed structure is 3 chairs, YSV, ARE, and BT, at about 32 hours per month.
+Proposed structure is 3 chairs, YSV, AKI, and BT, at about 32 hours per month.
 TS, MB, LB volunteered to do a smaller amount of work.
 We can refer to someone being the Chair/Vice chair, but really it's a group effort.

 DE: IS, can you clarify if we can have 3 co-chairs instead of the Chair/vice-chair structure.